RPW/LWR Students

 You can not take more than five 200-level courses for the major.

-All courses must be taken for a grade (except ENG 350), and you must earn a C- or higher for them to count towards the degree.
+You must earn a C- or higher for courses in the major to count towards the degree.
+This does not apply to CHASS, GEP, and/or Free Electives unless they are also counting for a second major and/or a minor.
 You must have a GPA of 2.0 or higher to graduate.

 College and University Requirements